 participation rate: See labour force participation rate.

-partner violence: Set of violent behaviours a respondent experienced from a person they currently live with, or lived with at some point.
+partner violence: Violent or intimidating behaviours perpetrated by a current or former cohabiting partner.
 Does not include violence by a boyfriend or girlfriend or date.
-See also domestic violence.
+See also domestic violence and intimate partner violence.

 part-rate payment: Government payment received by an individual that is not the full amount that may be received for that particular benefit type.
 Whether an individual is eligible for full or part payment is often determined based on whether the income they earn is below or above a certain threshold.